data protection

 - According to Article 21 GDPR, you have the right to object, which, once enforced, will result in a change in the processing.

-- If the processing of your data is based on Article 6 Paragraph 1 Letter e (public interest, exercise of official authority) or Article 6 Paragraph 1 Letter f (legitimate interest), you can object to the processing.
-We will then check as quickly as possible whether we can legally comply with this objection.
+- If the processing of your data is based on Article 6 (1) (e) (public interest, exercise of official authority) or Article 6 (1) (f) (legitimate interest), you may object to the processing.
+We will then examine as quickly as possible whether we can legally comply with this objection.

 - According to Article 22 GDPR, you may have the right not to be subjected to a decision based solely on automated processing (e.g. profiling).

-In short: you have rights – do not hesitate to contact the responsible body listed above!
+In short: You have rights – do not hesitate to contact the responsible body listed above!

 Austrian Data Protection Authority